gauravshegokar93/Blood-Donation-/README.md

 ### 7.1 Key Screens & UI Workflow

 1.  **Login (`/`)**: User selects a camp location to start a session.
-This sets the `bdcLocation` in `sessionStorage` and initializes mock data if it's the first time for that session.
+This sets the `bdcLocation` in `sessionStorage`, which is used in subsequent API calls.
 2.  **Admin Dashboard (`/dashboard`)**: The central hub for camp admins.
-Displays key stats and provides navigation to all management modules (Registration, Blood Bank, etc.).
+Fetches and displays key stats and charts by calling the backend APIs.
 3.  **Registration Page (`/dashboard/registration`)**: A form for adding new donors and a table displaying existing ones.
-Selecting a donor from the table populates the form for editing or deletion.
+All CRUD operations are performed via `fetch` calls to `/api/registrations`.
-4.  **Director's Dashboard (`/director`)**: A read-only view for high-level management, showing data aggregated across all locations and historical trends.
+4.  **Director's Dashboard (`/director`)**: A read-only view for high-level management, fetching aggregated data from the backend APIs.

 ### 7.2 Dashboard Logic

-*   **Refresh Behavior**: The Admin Dashboard was initially static.
-It has been updated to include a `window.addEventListener('focus', ...)` in its `useEffect` hook.
-This ensures that whenever the user navigates away (e.g., to add a new donor) and returns to the dashboard tab, the `loadDashboardData` function is re-triggered, fetching the latest data from `sessionStorage` and updating all stats and charts.
+*   **Refresh Behavior**: The Admin Dashboard includes a `window.addEventListener('focus', ...)` in its `useEffect` hook.
+This ensures that whenever the user navigates away and returns, the dashboard data is re-fetched from the APIs, providing live updates.
 *   **Data Sources**:
-    *   **Admin Dashboard**: Reads directly from `sessionStorage` keys namespaced by location (e.g., `registrations_Pune`).
+    *   **Admin Dashboard**: Reads all data by making `fetch` requests to the `/api/registrations` and `/api/blood-banks` endpoints.
-    *   **Director's Dashboard**: Reads from `sessionStorage` for all defined locations to generate the live "BDC Status" report.
-For the "BDC History" report, it combines data from `src/lib/historical-data.ts` with live data from `sessionStorage` for the current year.
+    *   **Director's Dashboard**: Fetches data for all locations to generate the "BDC Status" report.
+For the "BDC History" report, it combines data from `src/lib/historical-data.ts` with live data fetched from the backend.

 ### 7.3 Certificate Logic

-*   **Background**: A high-resolution PNG (`/public/wadhokar-logo.png` is used as a logo, but the certificate itself implies a background image) serves as the static template.
+*   **Background**: A high-resolution PNG (`/public/wadhokar-logo.png`) is used as a logo, but the certificate itself implies a background image.
 *   **Data Overlay**: The `<Certificate />` component uses CSS `position: absolute` to place the donor's name, date, and event details at precise locations on top of the background.
 *   **Print Mode**:
     1. The main application view has a class `print-hidden`.